agoldst/dfrtopics/README.md

 ## Running the package tests

-The tests are based on a sample set of data from DfR.
-I do not currently have permission to distribute that data, but you can recreate it if you wish to run the tests or regenerate the package vignette.
-Perform [this search in DfR](http://dfr.jstor.org/fsearch/submitrequest?cs=jo%3A%28pmla+OR+%22modern+philology%22%29+AND+year%3A%5B1905+TO+1915%5D+AND+ty%3Afla%5E1.0&fs=yrm1&view=text&) and make a Dataset Request for wordcounts and metadata in CSV format.
-Then unzip the archive to a directory `test-data` inside the package directory for `dfrtopics`.
+The tests are based on a sample set of data from DfR, in the repository under `test-data`.
+Since DfR has been shut down, these tests are of dubious usefulness.

 ## Version history